secondsun/aerogear-sync-server/README.md

     HTTP/1.1 200 OK
     <deleteRevision>

+#### Cross Origin Resource Sharing (CORS) Support
+If CORS support is required Netty's [CORS](https://github.com/netty/netty/pull/2070) support could be used.

+### "Real-time"
+With real-time we mean that the server can push updates to clients and clients can send updates to the server at any time.
+A client does not have to make a request to find out if there are later versions of a document on the server.
+This could utilize Netty's [SockJS](https://github.com/netty/netty/pull/1615) support to provide for cases where the client does not have support for a full-duplex communication channel.

+In this case the application protocol would differ somewhat, as the document ids cannot be communicated using path parameters, as there are not resource paths.
+Instead the id would be part of the JSON payload sent back and forth.

 ### Implementation
 Initially this server will mimic CouchDB protocol and use a CouchDB instance behind the scenes.
 We expect this to